Gus Henry Smith

 Publications

-Specialized Accelerators and Compiler Flows: Replacing Accelerator APIs with a Formal Software/Hardware Interface.
-Arxiv 2022 (link).
-Bo-Yuan Huang, Steven Lyubomirsky, Yi Li, Mike He, Thierry Tambe, Gus Henry Smith, Akash Gaonkar, Vishal Canumalla, Gu-Yeon Wei, Aarti Gupta, Zachary Tatlock, Sharad Malik.
+Application-Level Validation of Accelerator Designs Using a Formal Software/Hardware Interface.
+TODAES 2023.
+Arxiv link.
+Bo-Yuan Huang, Steven Lyubomirsky, Yi Li, Mike He, Gus Henry Smith, Thierry Tambe, Akash Gaonkar, Vishal Canumalla, Gu-Yeon Wei, Aarti Gupta, Zachary Tatlock, Sharad Malik.
 (The 3LA paper.)

 Pure Tensor Program Rewriting via Access Patterns (Representation Pearl).
 MAPS 2021.
+Arxiv link.
 Gus Henry Smith, Andrew Liu, Steven Lyubomirsky, Scott Davidson, Joseph McMahan, Michael Taylor, Luis Ceze, Zachary Tatlock.
 (The Glenside paper.)

 From DSLs to Accelerator-Rich Platform Implementations: Addressing the Mapping Gap.
 LATTE 2021.
 Bo-Yuan Huang, Steven Lyubomirsky, Thierry Tambe, Yi Li, Mike He, Gus Smith, Gu-Yeon Wei, Aarti Gupta, Sharad Malik, Zachary Tatlock.